Following up on our previous post about the U.S. Surgeon General’s loneliness report. this issue will get into the weeds a bit.

 South Korea now has almost 5,000 social co-ops, of which 40% are in the social care sector.
 Over the last decade, these businesses have generated over 67,000 meaningful, non-precarious jobs for marginalized workers who are in turn providing high-quality care services for over 6 million people.

 Similarly, some aspects of social co-ops might remind the reader of social enterprises which are simply conventional businesses which include a social purpose in their mission.
-Thus while part of a more social economy, they differ in several important ways from social co-ops.
+While part of a more social economy, social enterprises are not usually democratically governed, are not necessarily locally-focused, nor do they use a process of co-creation to provide their services—all characteristics of social co-ops.

 To truly address the growing crisis of social care in the U.S., to which conditions of loneliness are no doubt an aggravating factor, we need policy solutions which would enable the following goals (a partial list):